 Either way, if you haven’t tried orzo, you’re in for a treat.
 It’s creamy texture matches the lightly sautéed leeks and soft butter beans.
 Add the parmesan cheese and pine nuts and you’ll be in heaven.
 Cook it following the al dente directions on the package and keep the balance between the leeks, beans, and pasta as they are in the recipe, and you’ll have a heart-healthy dish, white pasta and all.

 If you make the recipe, send me a note or comment on Facebook.
 I love to hear from you!

-And if you think you’d enjoy 124 more delicious recipes like this one (or the Omega-3 Skillet Granola I shared last month), please pre-order the book: Canada/USA (affiliate links*).
-It will ship after September 24, but pre-orders help it get on the radar at Amazon, which lets other people hunting for heart healthy books see it too.
+And if you think you’d enjoy 124 more delicious recipes like this one (or the Omega-3 Skillet Granola I shared last month), you can grab the book here: Canada/USA (affiliate links*).

 * An affiliate link simply means that if you order after clicking I earn a small commission, at no additional cost to you.